WebOfTrustInfo/rwot9-prague/final-documents/alice-attempts-abuse-verifiable-credential.md

 ### Alice tampers with the credential

-To start our scenario, Alice receives a valid prescription for melange from her doctor’s office in the form of a verifiable credential.
+To start our scenario, Alice receives a valid prescription for melange from her doctor’s office, in the form of a verifiable credential.
 However, she is not happy with the dosage.
 She decides to tamper with the credential and increase the amount of melange that she can buy.
 She changes the dosage text value within the credential from 250mg to 500mg and presents the modified credential to the pharmacy.

 #### Traditionally Signed Credential